seefourr/diamondrails/README.md

   - Instead, use vanilla powered rails to slow minecarts down before turning corners, and use vanilla powered rails to go uphill.
 Go downhill using normal/powered rails so you don't go flying off the track.
 - Ideally, tracks should be straight and flat.
 - The rails are actually not as expensive as you might think, as a couple Diamond/Enhanced rails can give a minecart enough momentum for hundreds of blocks, or thousands for Netherite rails.

+## Potential future additions
+- Copper rails (unsure what level I'll put these at)
+- Possibly outright buff default vanilla rail speed
+- Uphill/downhill on the mod's rails